Apply for an acupuncture, tattoo, piercing and electrolysis licence

 Things to consider before applying

-Before you consider registering with us, you should read and understand the tattooing and body piercing guidance toolkit published by Public Health England.
+Before you consider registering with us, you should read and understand the tattooing and body piercing guidance toolkit (PDF) published by Public Health England.

 We also strongly recommend you read a copy of the current acupuncture, tattooing, semi-permanent skin-colouring, cosmetic piercing and electrolysis byelaws as you will need to be compliant at all times.